presenter/enyo-depends/README.md

 If the installer detects an enyo.json file in the library, then it will also install the libraries dependencies, and include all installed libraries in your app's package.js file.

+###Updaing Libraries

+You can update all of your installed libraries by calling `update` from the command line.
+This will download the latest versions of all dependencies listed in your enyo.json file.

+	enyo-depends update

 ###Uninstalling A Library

 You can uninstall a library using the following command, where name is the same as the repo name (or the alias) used while installing.